tin0503/swisstronik-task4/README.md

 - Copy the address and paste the address into testnet dashboard - line 1
 - Open the tx-hash.txt (location in utils folder)
 - Copy the address and paste the tx hash link into testnet dashboard - line 3
-- push this project to your github and paste your repository link in testnet dashboard
+- push this project to your github and paste your repository link in testnet dashboard - line 2